 What kind of grind should I use for cold brew?

 You’ll want to choose a medium-coarse grind.
 I use the Baratza Encore coffee grinder and set it at 30 whenever I make decaf roast coffee.
-The coarser the grind, the less bitter the brew will be.
+The coarser the grind, the less bitter the brew!

 What if my decaf cold brew coffee is too strong?